🌍 Good Planet News Weekly, 25 September

 When we reframe the natural environment in such a way, it is less daunting to approach a changing climate with a sense of reality.

 Nonetheless, it is easy to be pessimistic about climate change when we see the scientific data and understand the current planetary trajectory.
 A certain amount of fear is necessary to emphasize the urgency of the situation.
-The problem is, climate pessimism often leads to feelings of hopelessness, sometimes denial, and ultimately inaction.
-But, what happens when we start looking at things a little differently, and open our eyes to the pockets of good things that are happening globally to combat climate change – in our communities, cities, private enterprise, associations, research, policy, technology?
+The problem is, that climate pessimism often leads to feelings of hopelessness, sometimes denial, and ultimately inaction.
+But, what happens when we start looking at things a little differently, and open our eyes to the pockets of good things that are happening globally to combat climate change – in our communities, cities, private enterprise, associations, research, policy, and technology?
 We only have to look at the way the environment is embraced by other cultures around the world to restore some optimism in humanity.

-A shift in mindset sows seeds of cautious optimism that can spur on lasting and effective climate action where we can all contribute to these pockets of good things, until climate action is no longer revolutionary, but the norm.
+A shift in mindset sows seeds of cautious optimism that can spur on lasting and effective climate action where we can all contribute to these pockets of good things until climate action is no longer revolutionary, but the norm.
 To change our mindsets though, we need a certain dose of hope.

 So, let us talk about hope for a moment.
 What is the opposite of hope?
 It is despair.
 Often despair leads to feelings of guilt.
 As Paul Goodman once said, “No good has ever come from feeling guilty, neither intelligence, policy, nor compassion.
 The guilty do not pay attention to the object but only to themselves, and not even to their own interests, which might make sense, but to their anxieties.”
 Hence the rise in eco-anxiety.

-I have just started reading Jonathan Porritt’s ‘Hope in Hell: a decade to confront the climate emergency’.
-As a mother of two children, working on climate, sustainability and wellbeing from a social and policy perspective, I need to entertain feelings of hope, otherwise what am I doing?
+I have just started reading Jonathan Porritt’s ‘Hope in Hell: a decade to Confront the Climate Emergency’.
+As a mother of two children, working on climate, sustainability, and wellbeing from a social and policy perspective, I need to entertain feelings of hope, otherwise, what am I doing?
 So, the title of this book drew me in immediately.
 I have read too little of this book to give a review, but this focus on reality mixed with hope and optimism is the angle we all should be taking right now.

-Porritt opens his book with a quote from Rebecca Solnit, fitting for climate action
+Porritt opens his book with a quote from Rebecca Solnit, fitting for climate action:

 “Hope is an embrace of the unknown and unknowable, an alternative to the certainty of both optimists and pessimists.”